There are 4 major classes of drugs to treat the acid element of acid reflux.

 * Please note doses shown are not guaranteed to be equivalent.
 Do not assume because a dose is shown it is the safe dose.
 It may vary according to age and body build.

 These are the most effective drugs to reduce acid production.
-They work by effectively stopping the production of some of the cells (proton pumps) that produce acid in the stomach.
+They work by effectively turning off some of the cells (proton pumps) that produce acid in the stomach.

 There are a number known by different names as shown in the table below.
 The equivalent dose shown is the "maintenance dose" though you may be prescribed a higher dose initially.
 They are proactive drugs and are most effective after taking them for a few days.
 They do not neutralise acid already produced.